jyoung15/dashboard-api-go/client/docs/CreateNetworkSwitchAccessPolicyRequestRadiusAccountingServersInner.md

 NewCreateNetworkSwitchAccessPolicyRequestRadiusAccountingServersInnerWithDefaults instantiates a new CreateNetworkSwitchAccessPolicyRequestRadiusAccountingServersInner object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetOrganizationRadiusServerId

+`func (o *CreateNetworkSwitchAccessPolicyRequestRadiusAccountingServersInner) GetOrganizationRadiusServerId() string`

+GetOrganizationRadiusServerId returns the OrganizationRadiusServerId field if non-nil, zero value otherwise.

+### GetOrganizationRadiusServerIdOk

+`func (o *CreateNetworkSwitchAccessPolicyRequestRadiusAccountingServersInner) GetOrganizationRadiusServerIdOk() (*string, bool)`

+GetOrganizationRadiusServerIdOk returns a tuple with the OrganizationRadiusServerId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetOrganizationRadiusServerId

+`func (o *CreateNetworkSwitchAccessPolicyRequestRadiusAccountingServersInner) SetOrganizationRadiusServerId(v string)`

+SetOrganizationRadiusServerId sets OrganizationRadiusServerId field to given value.

+### HasOrganizationRadiusServerId

+`func (o *CreateNetworkSwitchAccessPolicyRequestRadiusAccountingServersInner) HasOrganizationRadiusServerId() bool`

+HasOrganizationRadiusServerId returns a boolean if a field has been set.

 ### GetHost